PradeepJaiswar/spin-docker-container-service/README.md

 ## Uses

 * `rerun 'rackup -p 3000'` or `rerun 'rackup -p 3000'`
-* `don not run on port 80 as nginx-proxy should be running on port 80`
+* `don't run on port 80 as nginx-proxy should be running on port 80`

 Visit [http://localhost:3000/](http://localhost:3000/)